MarshaGomez/Cybersecurity/README.md

 ### Exercise n.7

-Find, explain and patch vulnerabilities, if any, of the following function:
+Find, explain, and patch vulnerabilities, if any, of the following functions:

 ````c++
 unsigned int do_stuff(unsigned int a, unsigned int b){